Introduction: Bhaktapur City Day tour

 - Pottery Square: Traditional pottery made by local artisans.

 The tour leads visitors to the most remarkable things that Bhaktapur has to offer after passing through the city gate within the gorgeous and bustling Bhaktapur Durbar Square, flanked by towering historical monuments and the ancient royal courtyard.
-Every inch of this picturesque city is theirs to explore, and visitors here will be able to observe local residents engaged in their daily traditional occupations, which range from farming to the fabrication of delicate artisanal products like ceramics and woodwork.
+Every inch of this picturesque city is theirs to explore, and visitors here will be able to observe residents engaged in their daily traditional occupations, which range from farming to the fabrication of delicate artisanal products like ceramics and woodwork.

 While guests enjoy the delightful and engaging ambiance of Bhaktapur, they are whisked away to a gorgeous position high above Bhaktapur city and the Kathmandu Valley in a short drive.
 They will come across the magnificent Changunarayan Temple.
 This ancient and exquisite pagoda temple is located within serene surroundings and an old Newar town, capped with levels of golden roofs.
 Lord Vishnu, an important Hindu deity, is honored at the Changunarayan Temple.
 Its history dates back to 464 A.D., during the reign of Licchavi King Mandeva, highlighting its significance as a sacred site created in the 3rd century A.D.
 Early inscriptions engraved onto enormous stone slabs within the temple precincts add to the temple's historical value.

-Immersed in the mesmerizing ambiance of Changunarayan Temple and the gorgeous panorama of Kathmandu Valley with its towering snow-capped peaks, they will find this visit really worthwhile.
+Immersed in the mesmerizing ambiance of Changunarayan Temple and the gorgeous panorama of Kathmandu Valley with its towering snow-capped peaks, they will find this visit worthwhile.
 The setting of the small rural community adds to the appeal of the encounter.

-Their fantastic Bhaktapur City Day Tour closes with fond memories of the time spent near Changunarayan Temple.
+Our fantastic Bhaktapur City Day Tour closes with fond memories of the time spent near Changunarayan Temple.
 They will then descend, taking in an interesting drive back to their hotel, capping off a wonderfully lovely and enjoyable day excursion.

 Bhaktapur Durbar Square